idontwannarock/demo-TemplateMethod-Showdown/README.md

-# Demo Template Method Pattern - Showdown
+# Demo Template Method Pattern

-Demo project to implement Showdown game before refactoring with Template Method pattern.
+Demo project to implement Showdown and Simplified Uno games and to refactor with Template Method pattern.

 ## Pre-requisite